difli/build-your-own-rag-chatbot/README.md

-# Build your own RAG Chatbot
+# Build Your Own RAG Chatbot with LangFlow

-Welcome to this workshop to build and deploy your own Chatbot using Retrieval Augmented Generation with Astra DB and the OpenAI Chat Model.
+Welcome to this innovative workshop where you will build and deploy your own Chatbot using Retrieval Augmented Generation and LangFlow.
+This session allows you to integrate cutting-edge AI technologies seamlessly, simplifying the development process and enabling you to focus more on creativity and functionality.

-It leverages [DataStax RAGStack](https://docs.datastax.com/en/ragstack/docs/index.html), which is a curated stack of the best open-source software for easing implementation of the RAG pattern in production-ready applications that use Astra Vector DB or Apache Cassandra as a vector store.

 ![codespace](./assets/chatbot.png)

-What you'll learn:
+**What you'll learn:**
-- 🤩 How to leverage [DataStax RAGStack](https://docs.datastax.com/en/ragstack/docs/index.html) for production-ready use of the following components:
-    - 🚀 The [Astra DB Vector Store](https://db.new) for Semantic Similarity search
-    - 🦜🔗 [LangChain](https://www.langchain.com) for linking OpenAI and Astra DB
+- 🚀 **Advanced Vector Search with Astra DB:** Harness the power of [Astra DB's vector search](https://astra.datastax.com) to enhance chatbot responses.
+- 🦜🔗 **LangFlow:** Utilize [LangFlow](https://www.langflow.com) to bridge LLM models with Astra DB, enabling rapid prototyping and fast path to production.
-- 🤖 How to use [OpenAI's Large Language Models](https://platform.openai.com/docs/models) for Q&A style chatbots
+- 🤖 **Use of OpenAI's Large Language Models:** Explore [OpenAI's language models](https://platform.openai.com/docs/models) for generating natural and relevant chatbot conversations.
-- 👑 How to use [Streamlit](https://streamlit.io) to easily deploy your awesome app to the internet for everyone to see!
+- 👑 **Streamlit Deployment:** Learn to deploy your chatbot on the web using [Streamlit](https://streamlit.io), for real-time user interaction.

 - Slides of the presentation can be found [HERE](assets/meetups-slides.pdf)

+Langflow leverages [DataStax RAGStack](https://docs.datastax.com/en/ragstack/docs/index.html), which is a curated stack of the best open-source software for easing implementation of the RAG pattern in production-ready applications that use Astra Vector DB or Apache Cassandra as a vector store.

 ## 1️⃣ Prerequisites
 This workshop assumes you have access to: